ERS-HCL/shoppingcart-angular/README.md

  ```

 ## Adding shopping cart component in your project
- Download the test.component to your angular project and include required components from angular.
+ Download the test.component to your angular project.

  ```
  <app-test [name]="data" [percent]="tax" [size]="size"></app-test>